 Post-ECCTA Part 2, Mawell Fund LP must:

-The transitional window for existing LPs gives the fund time to prepare for the first annual confirmation.
-The institutional LPs need to be told that their names will appear on the public register; some investor protection structures (nominee arrangements, beneficial-ownership chains) may need re-papering to manage the visibility.
+The transitional window buys the fund time to prepare for that first confirmation.
+The institutional LPs have to be told their names are about to appear on the public register, and some investor-protection structures (nominee arrangements, beneficial-ownership chains) may need re-papering to manage the visibility.

 Scenario 2: Family-investment LP holding tenanted property